ETR Straddle Strategy

 Frequently asked questions

-- A straddle on ETR is the straddle strategy applied to ETR (stock).
+A straddle on ETR is the straddle strategy applied to ETR (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With ETR stock trading near $109.50, the strikes shown on this page are snapped to the nearest listed ETR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ETR stock at $107.88 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ETR chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the ETR straddle priced on this page is roughly $104.13 and $115.88 at expiration, derived from end-of-day chain premiums.
+The breakeven for the ETR straddle priced on this page is roughly $104.65 and $115.35 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current ETR market-implied 1-standard-deviation expected move is approximately 6.31%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The ETR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 5.53%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.